 Chevalier students have an opportunity to study Visual Arts from Year 7 to Year 12.
-All Year 7 students undertake the Mandatory Course in Visual Arts.
-Elective courses in Visual Arts are available in Year 8, 9 and 10.
+All Year 7 and 8 students undertake the Mandatory Course in Visual Arts.
+Elective courses in Visual Arts and Photography and Digital Media are available in Years 9 and 10.

 In the senior school, Visual Arts is offered as a Preliminary Higher School Certificate and Higher School Certificate course.
-Students may also undertake a course of studies in Photography, Video and Digital Imaging.
+Students may also undertake a course of study in Photography, Video and Digital Imaging, and/or Ceramics.

 Leader of Learning – Visual Arts